tshepang/blog/content/my current desktop setup.md

 It removes the need to manually enter my username each time I want to login.

-Reason I\'m not using GDM?
-I wanted something light, which also wouldn\'t pull in dozens of packages that I won\'t use.
+Reason I'm not using GDM?
+I wanted something light, which also wouldn't pull in dozens of packages that I won't use.
 For example:

     $ sudo apt-get install --no-install-recommends gdm3
     Reading package lists...
 Done